Santa Fe de Nuevo México: 16th century

-On July 12, 1598, Don Juan de Oñate Salazar established the New Spain colony of Santa Fe de Nuevo Méjico at the new village of San Juan de los Caballeros adjacent to the Ohkay Owingeh Pueblo at the confluence of the Río Bravo (Rio Grande) and the Río Chama.
-The expedition had been authorized by Philip II to survey the region.
-Though the Spanish believed that cities of gold such as Tenochtitlan of the Aztecs, whom they had previously conquered, lay to the north in the unexplored territory, the major goal was to spread Catholicism.
-Other expeditions had taken place before Oñate's 1598 expedition.
-He was unable to find any riches, however.
-As governor, he mingled with the Pueblo people and was responsible for the establishment of Spanish rule in the area.
+In 1598 the All Pueblo Council gave the Spanish Empire's Oñate expedition permission to settle the Rio Grande Valley and swore a loyalty oath to the Spanish crown.
+On July 12, 1598, Oñate established the New Spain colony of Santa Fe de Nuevo Méjico (New Mexico) at the new village of San Juan de los Caballeros adjacent to the Ohkay Owingeh Pueblo at the confluence of the Río Bravo (Rio Grande) and the Río Chama.
+He too was unable to find the fabled riches Niza spoke of.
+As governor, Oñate mingled with the Pueblo people and was responsible for the establishment of Spanish rule in the area.
 Oñate served as the first governor of the Nuevo México Province from 1598 to 1610.
-He hoped to make it a separate viceroyalty from New Spain in an original agreement made in 1595, but the terms failed when the Viceroy changed hands in 1596.
-After a two-year delay and lengthy vetting by the new viceroy, Oñate was finally allowed to cross the Rio Grande River into modern-day Texas and New Mexico.